andrewplummer/Sugar/README.md

 Other Contributions
 ===================

-For other contributions, please add well formed unit tests in the Sugar environment at `unit_tests/environments/sugar/MODULE.js`.
-Unit tests can be run directly in the browser from `unit_tests/sugar.html`, and should all be passing in all major browsers (Webkit,Mozilla,Opera, and IE6+).
-Node.js unit tests should also be passing and can be run in the console with `unit_tests/node.sh`.
+For other contributions, please add well formed unit tests in the Sugar environment at `test/environments/sugar/MODULE.js`.
+Unit tests can be run directly in the browser from `test/default.html`, and should all be passing in all major browsers (Webkit,Mozilla,Opera, and IE6+).
+Node.js unit tests should also be passing and can be run in the console with `npm test`.

 Also note that the source code is in the `lib` directory, and `release` is automatically built, so there is no need to changes files there.